 The Islanders started the season with a 4-1-2 start.
-Islander Country was on the edge of its seat and fans were quickly seen taking snap shots of the Eastern Conference standings and posting them on Facebook to brag about the hold on 1st place in the Atlantic Division.
+Islanders Country was on the edge of its seat and fans were quickly seen taking snap shots of the Eastern Conference standings and posting them on Facebook to brag about the hold on 1st place in the Atlantic Division.
 Clearly, this was just a little too premature.

 Scott Gordon’s squad has now dropped four games in a row, the latest to the Philadelphia Flyers in an embarrassing 6-1 defeat where they were bullied on the ice and the scoreboard.
 Several game misconducts were handed out and DiPietro was seen trying to fight Danny Briere after he cross-checked Frans Nielsen in the face right after a face-off in the Islanders end of the ice.